 Yakitori – Grilled chicken which has been marinated in a mixture or sugar, honey and maple syrup and then speared on small wooden skewers.
 One of the more familiar dishes to foreign visitors, it can be bought from street vendors.

 Sukiyaki – This is a dish where all of the raw ingredients are already prepared, but you cook them yourself.
 Sitting around a hot pan each diner will dip some beef, tofu and assorted vegatables into a raw egg yolk before cooking it.

 Nabe – Basically, it’s a big pot of stew which usually includes chicken and seafood.
 Sumo wrestlers eat this when they are not training.
 There are also vegetables and plenty of tofu included in all kinds of nabe.

 Japanese restaurants are built differently than in other parts of Asia.
 Unlike their Chinese counterparts, guests will sit on a tatami mat around a low table.
 Beautiful cups and saucers made of porcelain are used to serve food and beverages.

-What about good electronics supply store?
+What about good best gun safes store?
 There is not so much.

 Good and easy magic tricks are reviewed online for free.

 Now everyone can buy cordless drill with 50% discount.

 Is the best buy air purifier in high quality?
 Read the review.